CodingItWrong/outsidein.dev/docs/react/6-writing-data.md

 ## What's Next

 With this we've completed our second feature, including edge cases and styling.
 We've also reached the end of this exercise!
-In the next chapter we'll take a look at resources you can use to learn outside-in development more deeply.
+In the next chapter we'll look back at what we did over the course of the exercise and the benefits the outside-in development process gave us.

 :::tip
 Questions about this chapter?
 Running into trouble?
 Come chat with us on the [Gitter Community for Outside-In Dev](https://gitter.im/outsideindev/community)!